vmware/power-validated-solutions-for-cloud-foundation/README.md

 1.0.0 (2021-24-08)      - Initial Module Release
 1.0.1 (2021-16-09)      - Fixed the way Certificate file is read in Add-WSALdapDirectory to avoid truncation of certificate data
                         - Fixed Add-ContentLibrary where creation using subscription URL was failing
+                        - Fixed Add-VMFolder where it was creating a folder in every vCenter Server in the Single Sign-On Domain

 ## Contributing